Order Welcome Kit

 Documentation • independent verification

-Each memorial diamond is delivered with documentation that supports transparency and authenticity.
-Depending on your selection, independent grading and certification may be available.
+Each memorial diamond is delivered with documentation supporting transparency and authenticity.

-• Optional inscription or personalization details
+• Optional laser inscription or personalization

 The goal is clarity: what was made, how it was made, and what you are receiving.